 Isn’t going to church supposed to make you feel good?
 Paul’s message to the Roman governor, Felix and his Jewish wife, Drusilla, made them so uncomfortable that Felix dismissed Paul, Acts.
-24:24-25.
-Claudius Lysias, the Roman commander in Jerusalem, had spirited Paul out of the city to save him from an assassination plot and had sent him to Felix in Caesarea.
+24:24–25.
+Claudius Lysias, the Roman commander in Jerusalem, had spirited Paul out of the city to save him from an assassination plot and had sent him to the governor, Felix, in Caesarea.
 Felix was familiar, not only with Judaism, but also with the Way, but was a notoriously evil and cruel ruler.
-Drusilla, his wife (whom he had enticed away from her husband), was Jewish, a daughter of Herod Agrippa I, who had executed Peter.
+Drusilla, his wife was Jewish, a daughter of Herod Agrippa I, who had executed Peter.
 Paul gave an eloquent defense, but Felix kept Paul imprisoned.
 Now Felix and Drusilla take advantage of the presence of a leader of the Christian Way, and summon Paul to explain his teaching.

 The gospel has implications for self-control.
 The feeling-oriented life of Felix and Drusilla make them look like a thoroughly modern couple.
+Felix had lured Drusilla, a teenage bride, away from her husband, and she became his third wife.
 Although not limited to that area, self-control includes the area of sexual morality.
 Paul does not hesitate to speak of self-control, even though he knew of his hearers’ lack of it.
 Self-control is part of the fruit of the Spirit, Galatians 5:23.
-Self-control has to characterize your life as you do battle with sin, 2 Timothy 2:3-7.
+Self-control has to characterize your life as you do battle with sin, 2 Timothy 2:3–7.
 As you live in a culture that is increasingly and self-consciously rebellious, the fruit of self-control in a marriage, a faithfulness patterned after God’s faithfulness to his people, is a powerful testimony.

 The gospel calls you to respond.
 Do not put off repentance to a convenient time.
 Felix’s response is a natural one—not wanting to think about the unpleasant.
 But that does not work!
 Beware of delay.
 Felix did not openly reject the Way.
 He simply put off dealing with Christ and Paul’s message about him until a more convenient time.
 That was a time that apparently never came.
 The discomfort of a faithful presentation of the gospel is beneficial.
 Don’t get comfortable with your sin.
 It is a contradiction of what you are in Christ.